sjbruce/buoy_data_ingest/msc-datamart/README.md

 `pip install -e .`

+2. Test that the package is installed by running `python -m msc_ingest.parse_xml sample.xml` from this directory

-2. Edit dd_swob_marine.conf
+3. Edit dd_swob_marine.conf as needed (optional)

-3. Create database tables and connect to it
+4. Create a postgres database and run `db.sql` to create a table

+5. Change this line in `msc_ingest/ingest_to_db.py`: `db_string = "postgres://user:pass@host:5432/database"` to reflect your DB settings.

+6. Test that it works by running `python msc_ingest/ingest_to_db.py sample.xml` from this directory.
+This should create a new record in your table.
+Note that running this multiple times will not produce multiple records.

-4. start recording data to the database with `sr_subscribe start dd_swob_marine.conf`
+7. Start recording data to the database with `sr_subscribe start dd_swob_marine.conf`

 ## Just parsing an XML file